Bxvu/CS-5424---Final-Project/README.md

 ---

 ## Storyboards
+**Storyboard 1**
+- Setting: User is sat at their desk in front of a monitor contianing the GUI for controlling two robotic arms.
+- Players: People who are amputees or have some sort of physical disability that inhits motor skills.
+- Activity 1: When the user focuses on a specific rectangle pertaining to either arm, the respective servo for that arm will move **x** degrees to the right or left.
 <img width="1200" height="1553" alt="image" src="https://github.com/user-attachments/assets/8f386d6f-9241-46f2-b9e9-12e7b2386bbf" />

+**Storyboard 2**
+- Setting: User is sat at their desk in front of a monitor contianing the GUI for controlling two robotic arms.
+- Players: People who are amputees or have some sort of physical disability that inhits motor skills.
+- Activity 1: When the user focuses on a specific rectangle pertaining to either arm, rather than moving one servo, the arms will instead enact a preset command, allowing users to complete more specific tasks using abstractions.
 <img width="1200" height="1553" alt="image" src="https://github.com/user-attachments/assets/ccc53e84-55ef-4141-a8c1-a0e0a4e75d5d" />

+**Storyboard 3**
+- Setting: User is sat at their desk in front of a monitor contianing the GUI for controlling two robotic arms.
+- Players: People who are amputees or have some sort of physical disability that inhits motor skills.
+- Activity 1: When the user focuses on a specific rectangle(rock, paper, scissors), the left arm will take the user input and change the grip position accordingly.
+An AI agent will then pick as well and change the grip position of the right arm.
+The final result of who won will be displayed on the monitor.
 <img width="1200" height="1553" alt="image" src="https://github.com/user-attachments/assets/1d9d63d5-cbd1-4ae6-aa30-de50de3f15ab" />

 ---